vksrinivasan/DTOUR/README.txt

 --Experiments/:
 	Code used to run the trip simulation experiments.

+--data/:
+	Our scripts download the New York City Taxi datasets and save them in this directory.

 --graph_generation/:
 	Code used to generate graphs from NYC taxi dataset and store them in MySQL